ePublicHealth/GeoPublicHealth/README.md

 ### In Mac
-  1. Go to https://download.qgis.org/downloads/macos/pr/qgis_pr_final-3_24_1_20220318_151239.dmg for download the specific version
+  1. Go to [https://www.qgis.org](https://www.qgis.org/en/site/forusers/download.html) for download the specific version 3.30
-  1. Run the installer and follow instructions
+  2. Run the installer and follow instructions
+  3. macOS High Sierra (10.13) or newer is required.
+QGIS is not yet notarized as required by macOS Catalina (10.15) security rules.
+On first launch, please **control-click on the icon and choose Open from the context menu**, after which a confirmation dialog is shown and you need to click the Open button.
-  1. In some cases the **https://www.xquartz.org/** should be installed.
+  4. In some cases the **https://www.xquartz.org/** should be installed.
 If you have a error about `Library not loaded: /opt/X11/lib/libxcb.1.dylib` the installing of xquartz will fixed.

 ### Installing GeoPublicHealth Plugin in Windows or Mac
   1. Start QGIS